alexprut/Blockchain-Cryptocurrency/README.md

 * __Frontier__ — is the first live release of the Ethereum network
 * __finney__ — ether’s denominations (`10^15` [wei](#w))
+* __fees__ — sender of a transaction often includes a fee to the network for processing the requested transaction

 #### G